geon0325/VilLain/README.md

-# VilLain: Self-Supervised Learning on Hypergraphs without Features via Virtual Label Propagation
+# VilLain: Self-Supervised Learning on Homogeneous Hypergraphs without Features via Virtual Label Propagation
-Source code for the submitted paper **VilLain: Hypergraph Embedding with No Labels and No Features via Virtual Label Propagation**.
+Source code for the paper **VilLain: Hypergraph Embedding with No Labels and No Features via Virtual Label Propagation**, Geon Lee, Soo Yong Lee, and Kijung Shin, WWW 2024.

-*Group interactions arise in various scenarios in real-world systems: collaborations of researchers, co-purchases of products, and discussions in online Q&A sites, to name a few.
-Such higher-order relations are naturally modeled as hypergraphs, which consist of hyperedges (i.e., any-sized subsets of nodes).
-For hypergraphs, the challenge to learn node representation when features or labels are not available is imminent, given that (a) most real-world hypergraphs are not equipped with external features while (b) most existing approaches for hypergraph learning resort to additional information.
-Thus, in this work, we propose VilLain, a novel self-supervised hypergraph representation learning method based on the propagation of virtual labels (v-labels).
-Specifically, we construct for each node a sparse probability distribution over v-labels as its feature vector, and we propagate the vectors to construct the final node embeddings.
-Inspired by higher-order label homogeneity, which we discover in real-world hypergraphs, we design novel self-supervised loss functions for v-labels to reproduce the higher-order structure-label pattern.
-We demonstrate that VilLain is: (a) Requirement-free: learning node embeddings without relying on node labels and features, (b) Versatile: giving embeddings that are not specialized to specific tasks but generalizable to diverse downstream tasks, and (c) Accurate: more accurate than its competitors for node classification, node retrieval, and hyperedge prediction tasks.
-Our code is available at https://anonymous.4open.science/r/VilLain-C18B.*

 ## Datasets
-* Datasets used in the paper is in [data](data).
+* Datasets used in the paper are in [data](data).
-* Input file is the hypergraph which is in the form:
+* The input file is the hypergraph which is in the form:
 ```
 A pair (V_idx, E_idx) of PyTorch tensors lengthed (# nonzero elements of the incidence matrix)
 Node V_idx[i] is contained in hyperedge E_idx[i].